lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_2/Readme.md

 ```

-Our application reporting it is loading the CPU plugin:
+The application reporting that it is loading the CPU plugin:

 ```bash
 [ INFO ] Loading plugin CPU
 ```

-Inference Engine reports it has loaded the CPU plugin (MKLDNNPlugin) and its version:
+Inference Engine reports that it has loaded the CPU plugin (MKLDNNPlugin) and its version:

 ```bash
 	API version ............
 1.0